alexpaul/WWDCKit/README.md

 For the purposes of this demo we will create a SwiftUI view called `WWDCView`.
 This view will be able to be used by iOS clients of this Swift Package.

-1. Create a new SwiftUI view file called `WWDCView`.
+1. Create a new SwiftUI view file called `WWDCView` inside the "Sources" folder.